 The needs of dual career couples have become increasingly important in recruiting and retaining tenure-track (pre-tenure or tenured) faculty.
 Lehigh University is committed to responding to these needs within the context of the university's mission and goals, college strategic plans, and available resources.

+There are several options and opportunities when recruiting and hiring faculty at Lehigh.
 Department Chairpersons and Deans should consult these guidelines when a top candidate or current tenure-track faculty member indicates that their partner or spouse seeks employment at Lehigh or elsewhere within commuting distance.
 An important way to increase faculty career flexibility and improve work/life balance is to assist faculty partners/ spouses in identifying positions close to Lehigh.

 The University maintains a list of open faculty and staff positions at Lehigh.
 Faculty partners and spouses are invited to apply for positions that match their credentials and career goals.
 If an appropriate staff position at Lehigh is not currently listed, the spouse or partner is encouraged to access the Faculty Dual Career Assistance Program - DCConnect for more information about staff opportunities (non-exempt and exempt, including research scientists) at Lehigh.
 The HERC network also includes staff positions in higher education.